aadarshjha7/aadarshjha7/README.md

 -👋 ## नमस्ते (Namaste) I am Aadarsh Jha
-- 👀 I’m interested in data
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 -